Cheyyeru River: Course

-The Cheyyeru is formed by the confluence of the rivers Bahuda and Puncha that originate in Andhra Pradesh.
+The Cheyyeru is formed by the confluence of the rivers Bahuda and Pincha that originate in Andhra Pradesh.
 The two streams join at Rayavaram to form the Cheyyeru which then flows for 87 km before joining the Penneru as a right bank tributary at Gundlamada in the Sidhout taluk of Kadapa district, draining a total area of 7,325 km^{2}.
 The Gunjana river is a tributary of the Cheyyeru and along the Gunjana valley several paleolithic settlements have been discovered.
 There are several gorges on the river including one after the confluence of its headstreams and the Balarajupalle gorge.
 The Cheyair series of rocks in the Cudappah rock system of the Eastern Ghats, consisting largely of shales, is named after the Cheyyeru river.

 Waterworks

 The Cheyyeru project comprising the 409 metre long Annamayya earthen dam that provides irrigation facilities to its catchment zone is on this river in the Rajampet mandal of Kadapa district.
 The Togurpet project, also in the Kadapa district, is also on the Cheyyeru and was completed during the Fourth Five-Year Plan period.
 Percolation tanks have been developed on the river at Nandalur to augment irrigation facilities in Kadapa.